bskari/burning-trail-c64/README.md

 ## Compiling

-Use CharPad Pro to convert graphics/sprites.spd to graphics/Sprites.raw.
+Use CharPad Pro to convert graphics/sprites.spd to graphics/sprites.bin.
+Export as raw binary with no extra color attribute stuff.

 I use the Kickass 6502 compiler.
 Download the jar and put it somewhere.
 Edit the Makefile and set "kickassJar" appropriately.
 Run `make`.